ONSdigital/sdg_data_updates/3-9-1/README.md

 ### QA PROCESS (SDG Data team):
 Read the automatically generated QA report.
 Pay particular attention to the charts as this is where you are likely to spot any unexpected problems with the code.
-For examaple if a line or point is missing, or looks strange, this may indicate a change in the formatting of the data.
+For example if a line or point is missing, or looks strange, this may indicate a change in the formatting of the data.

-The QA report does not negate checking the source data for notes, but if everythig looks fine in the report, the numbers should not need to be checked.
+The QA report does not negate checking the source data for notes, but if everything looks fine in the report, the numbers should not need to be checked.

 If you get an error on the QA file, run it block by block.
 Any errors at this stage are usually because there is something unexpected in the data that needs to be addressed.